NY Public Service Commission–licensed ESCO

 Price and Termination

-The price for all natural gas and electricity sold under this Agreement shall include and be subject to all applicable taxes.
-Seller will invoice Customer monthly for natural gas and/or electricity delivered under this Agreement, as measured by the LDC, and Customer will pay each invoice in full within 20 days of the invoice date or be subject to a late payment charge of 1.5% per month.
-If Customer fails to pay each invoice in full within 20 days of the invoice date, then, in addition to any other remedies that it may have, Seller may terminate this Agreement upon 15 days written notice to Customer.
-For fixed rate and index rate products, if usage in any month exceeds the level of usage in the same month in the previous year by 10-25% percent or more (“Base Load”), the Customer, at Seller ’s option, may be charged a variable price for all usage in excess of the Base Load and the fixed price for usage up to the Base Load.
-If the usage in any month falls by ten percent or more of the Base Load, the Customer will be charged the fixed price for all usage and shall be charged for hedging, cash out costs or balancing costs.
-If Customer terminates this Agreement prior to the end of the Initial or Renewal Term, or if Seller terminates as a result of Customer breach, and the Agreement is for fixed rate or index rate service, then the customer shall pay, in addition to any other applicable charges, a cancellation fee equivalent to the multiplication of the projected amount of natural gas and/or electricity to be consumed by you for the remainder of the current Term multiplied by the difference between the rate in effect for the remainder of the current Term and the price at which Seller can sell such gas and/or electricity following termination, plus Seller’s related expenses.
+The price for all natural gas and electricity sold under this Agreement covers commodity supply only and shall include all applicable taxes.
+Local distribution utility delivery charges, taxes, surcharges, and other utility-billed amounts apply separately and are not included in Seller’s price.
+Seller will invoice Customer monthly for natural gas and/or electricity delivered under this Agreement, as measured by the LDC.
+Customer will pay each invoice in full within 20 days of the invoice date or be subject to a late payment charge of 1.5% per month.
+If Customer fails to pay each invoice in full within 20 days of the invoice date, Seller may, in addition to any other remedies available to it, terminate this Agreement upon 15 days’ written notice to Customer.
+For Fixed-rate and Index-rate products, if usage in any month exceeds the level of usage in the same month in the previous year by between 10% and 25% (the “Base Load”), the Customer, at Seller’s option, may be charged a variable price for all usage in excess of the Base Load and the contracted price for usage up to the Base Load.
+If usage in any month falls by 10% or more below the Base Load, the Customer will be charged the contracted price for all usage and may be charged for related hedging, cash-out, or balancing costs.
+If Customer terminates this Agreement prior to the end of the Initial Term or any Renewal Term, or if Seller terminates as a result of Customer’s breach, and the Agreement is for Fixed-rate or Index-rate service, Customer shall pay an Early Termination Fee equal to the projected commodity volume for the remainder of the then-current Term multiplied by the difference between the contracted rate and the market price at which Seller can resell the commodity following termination, plus Seller’s reasonable resale and administrative expenses.
+Savings are not guaranteed.

 Billing